thunze/rr/README.md

 You can find the built paper in `result/migraines-math-degrees.pdf`.

 > [!TIP]
+> If you are using **WSL** and you want to view the generated PDF file, you can install either a Linux PDF viewer and [xdg-open](https://freedesktop.org/wiki/Software/xdg-utils/) to view it using a Linux PDF viewer or [wslu](https://github.com/wslutilities/wslu) to view it using your default Windows PDF viewer.
+>
-> If you are using **WSL** and you want to view the PDF file you can install a pdf viewer (e.g. [xdg-open](https://freedesktop.org/wiki/Software/xdg-utils/)) or wsl utilities ([wslu](https://github.com/wslutilities/wslu)) to view it using your windows pdf viewer.
-To install either of these you first have to run `sudo apt-get update` to update your local package index.
-Afterwards you can install xdg-utils using `sudo apt install xdg-utils` or wslu using `sudo apt install wslu`.
+> - To install either of these packages, first run `sudo apt-get update` to update your local package index, then install xdg-utils via `sudo apt install xdg-utils` or wslu via `sudo apt install wslu`.
->- If you installed xdg-utils you can then open the pdf file by navigating to the `result` directory and running `open migraines-math-degrees.pdf`.
+> - If you installed xdg-utils, you can then open the PDF file using your Linux PDF viewer by navigating to the `result` directory and running `open migraines-math-degrees.pdf`.
->- if you installed wslu you can open the `result` directory in your windows explorer by navigating to the `result` directory by running `wslview .`
+> - If you installed wslu, you can open the directory containing the PDF file in Windows Explorer by running `wslview .` in the `result` directory.
+You can then double-click the `migraines-math-degrees.pdf` file to open it in your default Windows PDF viewer.

 ### 2. Using git-annex